 - 1) Making use of all four power supply pins will lower the effective power supply impedance seen by the input and output stages.
 This will improve the AC performance including lower distortion.
-The lowest distortion is achieved when running separate traces to $V{\rm S1}$ and $V{\rm S2}$.
-Power supply bypassing with $0.01\mu F$ and $2.2\mu F$ surface mount capacitors on the topside of the PC board is recommended.
+The lowest distortion is achieved when running separated traces to $V{S1}$ and $V{S2}$ .
+Power supply bypassing with $0.01\mu F$ and $2.2\mu F$ surface-mount capacitors on the topside of the PC Board is recommended.
 It is essential to keep the $0.01\mu F$ capacitor very close to the power supply pins.
-Refer to the DEM-OPA64X data sheet for the recommended layout and component placements. - 2) Whenever possible, use surface mount.
+Refer to the DEM-OPA64X Data Sheet for the recommended layout and component placements. - 2) Whenever possible, use surface mount.
 Don't use point-to-point wiring as the increase in wiring inductance will be detrimental to AC performance.
 However, if it must be used, very short, direct signal paths are required.
 The input signal ground return, the load ground return, and the power supply common should all be connected to the same physical point to eliminate ground loops, which can cause unwanted feedback. - 3) Surface mount on backside of PC Board.
 Good component selection is essential.
 Capacitors used in critical locations should be a low inductance type with a high quality dielectric material.
 Likewise, diodes used in critical locations should be Schottky barrier types, such as HP5082-2835 for fast recovery and minimum charge storage.
-Ordinary diodes will not be suitable in RF circuits. - 4) Whenever possible, solder the OPA640 directly into the PC board without using a socket.
-Sockets add parasitic capacitance and inductance, which can seriously degrade AC performance or produce oscillations. - 5) Use a small feedback resistor (usually 25Ω) in unity-gain voltage follower applications for the best performance.
+Ordinary diodes will not be suitable in RF circuits. - 4) Whenever possible, solder the OPA646 directly into the PC board without using a socket.
+Sockets add parasitic capacitance and inductance, which can seriously degrade AC performance or produce oscillations. - 5) Use a small feedback resistor (usually $25\Omega$ ) in unity-gain voltage follower applications for the best performance.
 For gain configurations, resistors used in feedback networks should have values of a few hundred ohms for best performance.
 Shunt capacitance problems limit the acceptable resistance range to about $1k\Omega$ on the high end and to a value that is within the amplifier's output drive limits on the low end.
 Metal film and carbon resistors will be satisfactory, but wirewound resistors (even "non-inductive" types) are absolutely unacceptable in high-frequency circuits.
 Feedback resistors should be placed directly between the output and the inverting input on the backside of the PC board.
 This placement allows for the shortest feedback path and the highest bandwidth.
-Refer to the demonstration board layout at the end of the data sheet.
-A longer feedback path than this will decrease the realized bandwidth substantially. - 6) Due to the extremely high bandwidth of the OPA640, the SOIC package is strongly recommended due its low parasitic impedance.
-The parasitic impedance in the PDIP and CERDIP packages causes the OPA640 to experience about 5dB of gain peaking in unity-gain configurations.
-This is compared with virtually no gain peaking in the SOIC package in unity-gain.
-The gain peaking in the PDIP and CERDIP packages is minimized in gains of 2 or greater, however.
-Surface mount components (chip resistors, capacitors, etc.) have low lead inductance and are also strongly recommended.
+Refer to the demonstration board layout at the end of the datasheet.
+A longer feedback path than this will decrease the realized bandwidth substantially. - 6) Surface-mount components (chip resistors, capacitors, etc.) have low lead inductance and are therefore strongly recommended.
+Circuits using all surface-mount components with the OPA646U (SOIC package) will offer the best AC performance.
+The parasitic package inductance and capacitance for the SOIC is lower than the both the Cerdip and 8-lead Plastic DIP.